Radioiodine treatment for cats

 Follow up: We recommend follow up blood tests between 6 and 12 weeks after treatment to check kidney function and thyroid hormone concentrations.
 These blood tests can be performed at your local veterinary clinic.
 If these results are emailed to SASH, our specialists will collaborate with your local veterinarian to provide any necessary follow up.

 SASH is accredited by the International Society of Feline Medicine as a Gold Standard Cat Friendly Clinic with the experience and staff expertise to handle even very anxious cats.
 If you are worried that your cat may have hyperthyroidism, please see your local vet to have them checked.
-If your cat has hyperthyroidism, ask your vet about radioactive iodine treatment or contact our team on (02) 9190 6805.
+If your cat has hyperthyroidism, ask your vet about radioactive iodine treatment or contact our team by clicking the button below.